KJXK

-KJXK (102.7 FM, "102.7 Jack FM") is a commercial radio station in San Antonio, Texas, broadcasting an adult hits radio format using the "Jack FM" brand.
-It is owned by Connoisseur Media with radio studios on Eisenhauer Road in Northeast San Antonio.
+KJXK (102.7 FM) is a commercial radio station in San Antonio, Texas airing an adult hits format branded as "Bob FM".
+The station is owned by Connoisseur Media with radio studios on Eisenhauer Road in Northeast San Antonio.

 KJXK has an effective radiated power (ERP) of 100,000 watts.
 The transmitter is atop Tower of the Americas in downtown San Antonio, off Cesar Chavez Boulevard.

 History

 Early years

 The station had its initial construction permit issued on November 20, 1967, as the FM counterpart of KTSA (550 AM).
 On June 7, 1968, it was given the call sign KTSA-FM, which was shortened to KTFM prior to sign-on.
 KTFM officially went on the air for the first time on December 3, 1969.
 It was originally owned by Waterman Broadcasting of Texas and it largely simulcasted KTSA.

 In 1972, management decided to switch KTFM to progressive rock.
 This format lasted until 1976, when it shifted towards a more structured album rock format, playing the most popular tracks from top selling albums.